The gratitude trap

 You can love your life and outgrow it.
 You can be content and still be hungry.
 These aren’t contradictions.
 They’re the full picture of being human.

-Gratitude without growth becomes stagnation.
-Growth without gratitude becomes emptiness.
-A meaningful life holds both.
-Which is messier, harder, and considerably more worth living.
+Gratitude without permission to grow is just a prettier cage.
+A meaningful life holds both, which is messier, harder, and considerably more worth living.

 The courage to want more (without paying the guilt tax)